Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/spatial_range_checking.md

 # Spatial Range Checking
-This checking system works in a similar way to the temporal range checking.
-The first step is to identify a pool of 'similar as possible' records of the given taxon and year.
+The spatial checking system works in a similar way to temporal range checking.
+The first step, in both spatial and temporal systems, is to identify a pool of 'similar as possible' records of the given taxon and year.
 The spatial distribution of this pool of records is then plotted, followed by a 40 km buffer.

-The data used in this section is only that which has passed the Checker.
+The data used in this section are only those which have passed the Checker.
 Automated bounds checking on a per-species level require exact-to-type precision in order to not fall foul of nomenclatural confusion.
 This precision is supplied by Understandings assigned by the Checker.

 Note that this routine does not evaluate any magnitude of rejection.
 For a Red List, magnitude of rejection is an incredibly important metric for the purpose of spatial threat categories.
 Two records which are extremely out of known range will likely have far more impact on spatially based threat categories than a hundred 'just outside' records.
 As the number of known records gets smaller and smaller, it becomes even more imperative to only use trusted data given the greater impact each individual records posesses.

 >An attempt at examining this 'magnitude of rejection' was made during this project.
 The method looks at the distance from a given record to the edge of the 40km envelope.
 This distance is then combined with others in any applicable groupings to establish metrics, or individual records can be examined.
+Bear in mind that this *is* a first attempt to use this particular metric, even if the foundation is fundamental geometry.

 ## Sources of major error
-The buffer represents the generalised expected potential colonisation front of the taxon.
+The 40 km buffer used represents the generalised expected potential colonisation front of the taxon.
 Due to the lack of information on taxon-specific colonisation fronts it was not possible to create bespoke distances.
 The 40 km buffer region has been used in prior work succesfully, including the BWARS import routine, and as such the distance has been used in this project as well.

 However, as with all generalisations, there are likely taxa to which the 40 km radius is more applicable to than others.
 As before, the lack of strong comparable evidence makes the construction of an autecologically-based taxon-specific metric impractical.

 BWARS does not seek or process data pertaining to *Apis* as such records are considered agricultural rather than ecological in nature.
 As such, all records of *Apis* are removed from this analysis.

+## Breakdown of rejections per Understanding
+This section breaks down the rejections from the routine to examine the distribution of Understandings in combination with different verification status 2.

-## Breakdown of rejections per Understanding, all records
+### Breakdown of rejections per Understanding, all records
 A breakdown of where rejections occur, per Understanding.

 |Understanding|# rejections|